comet-ml/LangLang/README.md

 - [Club Penguin Community](https://www.reddit.com/r/ClubPenguin/)
 - [Sponsored by Opik](https://github.com/comet-ml/opik)

-LangLang was built with ❤️ by Ollie the Owl, who has been studying both Python and Twitter as part of his degree in LLMs.
+LangLang was built with ❤️ by Ollie the Owl